MystenLabs/sui/doc/src/explore/wallet-browser.md

 You can use your Sui Wallet on multiple devices and browsers.
 After you create your first Sui Wallet, use the 12-word recovery passphrase to import your wallet to a new browser or device.

-   1. Open the Sui Wallet extension in your browser, and then click **Get Started**.
+   1. Open the Sui Wallet extension in your browser then click **Get Started**.
    1. Click **Import a wallet**.
-   1. Enter your 12-word recovery passphrase.
-   1. Click **Import Wallet Now**.
+   1. Enter your 12-word recovery passphrase then click **Import Wallet Now**.

 ## Add Sui tokens to your Sui Wallet